seanpixel/council-of-ai/README.md

 6. Run `python main.py` and see what kinds of judgements the council makes

+Note: For for "commonsense" AITA (Am I the Asshole?) questions, "allowed" means you are the asshole and "disallowed" means you are not the asshole (so it's kind of inverted).

 ## More about the Project & Me
 After creating [Teenage-AGI](https://github.com/seanpixel/Teenage-AGI), I wondered about potential implications of Agentic LLMs and some ways to moderate its unpredictable behaviors.
 From this, I thought of democracy and how a decentralized system of AIs could monitor other AIs from causing harm.
 So came council-of-ai.
 While contributing to the "acceleration" of technology, I still care about AI Safety and believe that safely guiding AI towards the future can be as fun and exciting as accelerating.